MrAlute/My-Portfolio/README.md

-# ABOUT THE PORTFOLIO
+# ABOUT THE PROJECT

-This portfolio contains all the details about me.
+This project is my portfolio website which contains all the details about me.

-it has a home section, about section, Portfolio section, and a contact section
+it has a home section,
+about section,
+Portfolio section,
+and a contact section

 it's a one page HTML file

+Languages used includes: HTML, CSS and JavaScript.